-How to crochet shawl?
-The one which you can see here is not the simplest one to crochet.
+Want to know how to crochet a shawl?
+The one you see here is not the simplest one to crochet.
 But at the same time it doesn't require any special skills or complicated stitches.

-Chains, single crochets, double crochets, and treble crochets are all you need to make this eye-catcher.
-Its clear geometrical pattern catches one's attention right away.
+Chains, single crochets, double crochets, and treble crochets are all stitches you have to know in order to crochet this eye-catcher.
+Believe me, its clear geometrical pattern catches one's attention right away.

 There are seven rows, to crochet edging.
-(See the graphical chart in the table above.)
-Work around two shorter sides of the shawl using the chart above.
-For the longer side crochet the three-chain arches to form the edge of the crochet shawl.
+Work around two shorter sides of the shawl using the chart below.

 For the longer side crochet a few rows of the three-chain arches to form the edge of the shawl.